gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

 - Use *italics* for placeholders.
 - Use `code` formatting for commands, file names, and references.
 - Use numbered lists to present steps.
-  - Make sure there’s a blank line before and after the list.
+- Ensure there’s a blank line before and after all lists.
 - Markdown links should be formatted as [](){:target="_blank"}.
 - Show developer setup in a tabbed format by operating system and do not wrap in any other tags.
   - Always indent the content for the tabs.
   - Use the following tab names:
-    - === "Windows"
+    - === "Windows (PowerShell)"
     - === "Linux/macOS"

 # Context